-Today's explorations include the peaceful Yu Garden, the atmospheric alleys of the old town and a stroll along the Bund to admire the magnificent colonial architecture by the Huangpu River.
+Today's explorations include the peaceful Yu Garden and the atmospheric alleys of the old town.
+Admire the magnificent colonial architecture along the Huangpu River with a stroll along the Bund and watch a Chinese acrobatic show.
 Sightseeing today involves a full day of touring around the centre of the city with 3-4 hours on foot.
-There is an optional visit to the Jin Mao tower and ride on the Maglev train (time permitting, payable locally).
 In the evening, take your seats to see the fascinating ERA acrobatic show.